istio/bots/policybot/README.md

 - GitHub WebHook Handlers.
 These handlers are responsible for responding to a variety of GitHub events, such as opening or closing issues, creating pull requests, etc.

-- ZenHub WebHook Handlers.
-Similar to the GitHub handlers from above, but they respond to ZenHub events.

 - Topics.
 Topics represent different portions of the UI dashboard.
 Each topic includes the logic necessary to render a set of pages and respond to user interaction.